If you still live with your partner

 - Keep a diary - you may not be ready to open up to anyone or leave the relationship but keeping a log of incidents of abusive behaviour can help you evidence your experience at a later date.
 Diaries can be used in court and can help you tell your story further down the line.
 Just remember to keep this somewhere safe where is will not be found.

 If you leave the relationship, have a safety plan in mind for when you leave work or any of the regular places you visit in everyday life.
 These can include:

 - Having someone accompany you to your car, bus or train and wait with you until your journey is underway

 - If possible, use a selection of different routes to go home and stay in public places as much as possible (do not isolate yourself)

-Consider counselling and/or using specialist domestic violence support services, to get assistance, advice and to build your confidence.
-There are a wide range of support services available for you
+Consider counselling and/or using specialist domestic abuse support services to get assistance, advice and to build your confidence.
+There are a wide range of support services available for you.

 Our checklist will help you be as prepared as possible should you need to leave your property quickly.
 Having these items ready will allow you to come to terms with the idea of leaving and ensure you are able to do so safely.